-MDMA-Assisted Psychotherapy Treatment Manual
+MDMA-Assisted Therapy Treatment Manual

-Want to learn more about MDMA-Assisted Psychotherapy?
+Want to learn more about MDMA-assisted therapy?

 The 5-part training program is required for all MDMA-assisted therapy practitioners working on a MAPS protocol.

 The online course outlines chemistry and history of MDMA, common reactions, possible mechanisms of action, and study design.
 The online course was developed out of content from the Treatment Manual, study protocols, and scientific literature on the subject.

 Therapy video review and live dialogue with Senior MDMA-assisted Psychotherapy Researchers, covers topics in the Treatment Manual.
 Trainees are taught how to conduct study sessions, provide non-directive therapy, and adhere to treatment protocol.